-Just crossing T_g an explicit increasing in specific wear rate specially in neat polyamide 66 can be seen, but near 90°C a sharp increasing will happened due to the softening in polyamide 66 asperities.
-In contrast polyamide 66 composites have the same behaviour of neat polyamide 66 in range of temperatures below Tg but with the increasing temperature up to 130°C gradually in increasing will happened in specific wear rate which means that the addition of the (1%CNT or 30%CF) help to minimize the thermal effect as possible and prevent polyamide 66 from softening with reduction in specific wear rate by (77% and 116%) respectively.
+In Figure 5, after crossing T_g , an explicit increase in specific wear rate especially in neat polyamide 66 was observed.
+However, at temperature closed to 90°C, a sharp increase was observed due to the softening in polyamide 66 asperities.
+In contrast, polyamide 66 composites have the same behavior with the neat polyamide 66 in range of temperatures below T_g .
+However, with the increasing in temperature up to 130°C, the specific wear rate gradually increases indicating that the addition of the 1% CNT or 30% CF help minimize the thermal effect and prevent polyamide 66 from softening with reduction in specific wear rate by 77% and 116% respectively.

-3.3.
-Scanning electron microscopy
+3.3 Scanning Electron Microscopy

-For more information about the wear mechanism that is generated due to the applied load before and after T_g scanning electron microscopy (SEM) test was done on sliding surfaces of the pin specimens as shown in figure (6).
-The harmed surfaces for polyamide 66 and their composites before T_g was showed in Figures (a to c) while the figures (d to f) display the harmed surfaces after T_g .
+For more information about the wear mechanism that is generated due to the applied load before and after T_g scanning electron microscopy (SEM), a test was done on sliding surfaces of the pin specimens as shown in Figure 6.
+The harmed surfaces for polyamide 66 and their composites before T_g was showed in Figure 6 (a to c) while Figure 6 (d to f) display the harmed surfaces after T_g .